getdnsapi/getdns-node/README.md

 node-gyp rebuild

 # Test against live DNS servers.
+# NOTE: some tests may fail intermittently, depending on internet connection and upstream DNS servers.
+Rerun to verify.
 npm run --silent test
 ```

 Note that the tests require an internet connection, [getdns](https://getdnsapi.net/), and [Unbound with a trust anchor to be installed](https://unbound.net/) to pass.
 Please consult the getdns documentation on the expected location of the trust anchor.
+Because of testing over the internet against live DNS servers, some tests may fail intermittently.
+If so, rerun to verify.